 I’ve been waiting for a Sons Of Silver full-length release ever since the band first dropped their exquisite Doomsday Noises EP back in 2020.
 An EP I still find time to play on a regular basis, Doomsday Noises provided the perfect introduction to a band who effortlessly combine elements of hard rock, alt rock, pop, and even a little funky groove into an irresistible package.
 That EP was followed by 2022’s equally excellent Ordinary Sex Appeal, which once again found the band on fiery form.
 Fronted by the charismatic Peter Argyropoulous, and featuring guitarist Kevin Haaland (Skillet), bassist Adam Kury (Candlebox), keyboardist / engineer Brina Kabler, and drummer Marc Slutsky, Sons Of Silver absolutely stun on their debut full-length.

 Nor do they slacken the pace, for the grinding blues riff of Just Getting Started positively explodes.
 Peter once again excels behind the microphone, bringing plenty of soul to his performance, and the band respond in kind, allowing the track to build organically to an unexpectedly emotional chorus that has a melody to die for.
-It’s one of those tracks that’s so damn good you want to play it again before it’s even finished, a quality that Sons Of Silver seem to be able to summon at will.
-A little flourish of drums kicks off the atmospheric rock of Giving It Back, a more expansive piece that takes 1 part Pearl Jam, 1 part Cure, and 2 parts U2, mixing thoroughly to produce something that’s uniquely Sons Of Silver, not least thanks to Peter’s instantly recognisable vocals.
+It’s one of those tracks that’s so damn good you want to play it again before it’s even finished, a quality that Sons Of Silver seem able to summon at will.
+A little flourish of drums kicks off the atmospheric rock of Giving It Back, a more expansive piece that takes 1 part Pearl Jam, 1 part Cure, and 2 parts U2, mixing thoroughly to produce something that’s uniquely the band’s own, not least thanks to Peter’s instantly recognisable vocals.
 As warm as honey and delivered with an emotional intensity that cannot help but affect the listener, he has that indefinable quality possessed of all great singers, wherein it feels like he’s singing exclusively for you, even at the distance of listening to a recording.
 The band remain restrained on Running Out Of Words, which finds itself roaming the sonic expanses of Springsteen’s most evocative work – conjuring images of vast cityscapes, packed with alienated workers struggling to keep their heads above water.
 If that seems a little dark, it’s followed by the funky pulse of Baby Hang On, a sprightly track with some heavy blues elements, that sounds (somewhat incongruously) like Pulp and Bryan Adams jamming with Eddie Vedder.
 Needless to say, it’s wonderful, and it brings the first half of the album to a bright and breezy close.

 Despite its ethereal title, Ghosts announces the arrival of side two with considerable energy, Brina’s Wendy Carlos keys giving way to chugging riffs and a chorus that just won’t quit.
 The heartbeat pulse of Nobody Minds builds a sense of tension only relieved by a soaring chorus that recalls the life affirming majesty of Manic Street Preachers circa A Design For Life, not least in the way the keyboards add additional textures to the melodies.
 It’s a perfect example of the band’s ability to juggle dark lyrics with incredibly effective melodies, and it’s just one of the elements that will keep you coming back to this album time and time again.